acuminous/tripitaka/README.md

     }),
   ],
 });
-logger.info('ZenLock Rocks!', { env: process.env.NODE_ENV });
+logger.info('How blissful it is, for one who has nothing', { env: process.env.NODE_ENV });
 ```

 ### emitter
-The emitter transport emits a ZenLog record as an event, which can be useful when testing.
+The emitter transport emits a Tripitaka record as an event, which can be useful when testing.
 It has the following options:

 | name    | type         | required | default     | notes |
 |---------|--------------|----------|-------------|-------|